mobitel-ltd/jira-to-matrix/docs/en/commands/help.md

 ## archive

-`!archive -kickall`
+`!archive`

-If there are no arguments, the command will arhived this room to git-server.
+Arhive this room to git-server.

-If enter option kickall, the command will arvived, kick all users and delete room-alias.
+### options

+-k, --kickall *Kick all room members after archiving*
+-p, --personal *Archive to user repo by his userId*

 [more info](./archive.md)